integralfx/MemTestHelper/DDR4 OC Guide.md

 ## Trying Higher Frequencies
 * This section is applicable if you're not at the limit of your motherboard, ICs, and IMC.
-  This section is not for those who are having trouble stabilising frequencies within the expected range.
+  This section is not for those who are having trouble stabilizing frequencies within the expected range.
      * Note that some boards have auto rules that can stifle your progress, an example being tCWL = tCL - 1 which can lead to uneven values of tCWL.
 Reading the [Miscellaneous Tips](#miscellaneous-tips) might give you insight into your particular platform and your motherboard's functionality.
 1. Intel:
    * Increase VCCSA and VCCIO to 1.25V.
 For ADL, VCCIO does not exist.